 At Smart Teachers Australia, we are starting to see a trend where Australian schools are considering sponsoring overseas teachers, and we couldn't be more thrilled to open our doors to more migrants seeking a new adventure!

 Monet, our International Resourcer at Smart Teachers London, answers the most frequently asked questions on Australian independent visas and Australian sponsorship visas.

 This information below is valid as of June 2019.
 For official visa information, please head to the Australian border website.

 Would a school provide a visa alongside a job offer?

 They are starting to!
 This is called sponsorship (TSS visa).
 It is more common in international schools in non-English speaking countries, but Smart Teachers can definitley keep a look out for opportunities for anyone seeking sponsorship.

 Note that Australian schools will not offer relocation packages on top of sponsorship (e.g no flight included, no accommodation etc..)
 These are common incentives attached to job roles in international schools in Non-English speaking countries.
-Note that you also must have at minimum 2 years experience to qualify for this visa.

 What is a sponsorship TSS visa?